© ® The Nobel Foundation

 “for having integrated insights from psychological research into economic science, especially concerning human judgment and decision-making under uncertainty”

-Daniel was a member of the Advisor Committee for the Social Interactions, Identity & Well-Being program from 2005 to 2011.
+Daniel was an associate fellow of the Artificial Intelligence, Robotics & Society program (1984-196) and was a member of the Advisory Committee for the Social Interactions, Identity & Well-Being program from 2005 to 2011.
 He showed that humans do not always act in rational self-interest by integrating findings from cognitive psychology.

 Roger Myerson (2007)